mktrost/samtools/README.md

 ## Major fixes:
 	- GNU Autotools build system is supported
+	- added options into "samtools depth" to print out histograms for plotting with Circos (-c/-B)
     - added "samtools qa" command, to compute the mean and median coverage, as well a histogram from 1 to N (defined by param) containing the number of bases covered a maximum of 1X, 2X...NX.
     Furthermore, "other" information is also available in the output file, namely: